Dublin Core: Milestones

-Evolution of the Dublin Core vocabulary
+Evolution of vocabulary

 The Dublin Core Element Set was a response to concern about accurate finding of resources on the Web, with some early assumptions that this would be a library function.
 In particular it anticipated a future in which scholarly materials would be searchable on the World Wide Web.
-Whereas HTML was being used to mark-up the structure of documents, metadata was needed to mark-up the contents of documents.
+Whereas HTML was being used to mark up the structure of documents, metadata was needed to mark up the contents of documents.
 Given the great number of documents on the World Wide Web and those soon to be added to it, it was proposed that "self-identifying" documents would be necessary.